jpverkamp/blog/content/reviews/books/Patricia Briggs/Mercy Thompson/12 - Smoke Bitten.md

 ---
 Two in a row!
 It's like Christmas!
 If Christmas was chuck full of creepy uberpowerful fae...

-One of the major plot threads is dealing with the fallout of {{< goodreads book="Storm Cursed" text=" Storm Cursed " >}} .
+One of the major plot threads is dealing with the fallout of [[Storm Cursed]]() .
 Mercy and co may have won the day, but in doing so they managed to tick off a great number of very powerful beings, lost a strong ally, and may have caused some permanent harm to Adam and Mercy's relationship.
 I really hated this at first--I've loved how solid the relationships of the main characters are in these books, letting them deal with huge problems together--but by the end I'm at least willing to see where this goes.

 <!--more-->